fusioncharts/dev_centre_docs/advanced-charting/theme-manager/modifying-existing-themes.md

 * ocean
 * carbon

 You can choose a theme depending on your aesthetic requirements for the [charts, gauges, and maps](http://www.fusioncharts.com/charts/) in your application.
-Additionally, FusionCharts Suite XT gives you the option of modifying existing themes or [creating entirely new ones]{% linkTo tutorials/advanced-charting/theme-manager/creating-new-themes.md %}, if your requirements differ from what is already there.
+Additionally, FusionCharts Suite XT gives you the option of modifying existing themes or [creating entirely new ones](/advanced-charting/theme-manager/creating-new-themes), if your requirements differ from what is already there.

 This article describes how you can modify existing themes.